2022 Epsom Oaks Tips & Predictions

-First run in 1779, the Oaks, known as the Oakes Stakes, was won by Bridget which was owned by Lord Derby.
+First run in 1779, the Oaks, known as the Oakes Stakes, was won by Bridget who was owned by Lord Derby.

-The race is run at Epsom Downs, but during the wars it was run at Newmarket and titled the New Oaks Stakes.
+The race is run at Epsom Downs racecourse, but during the wars it was run at Newmarket and titled the New Oaks Stakes.